-Prior to Aquaya, Jessica served as WASH Innovation Specialist for UNICEF, where she managed a portfolio of emerging technologies, including products to improve emergency sanitation for people with disabilities and water quality monitoring.
-Jessica has also worked on national-level political campaigns in the U.S., women’s rights in urban India, mobile health in rural India, and systems strengthening for Malawi’s agriculture sector.
+Jessica brings extensive experience in research and evaluation, technology innovation for low-resource settings, and project design and management.
+Prior to Aquaya, she served as WASH Innovation Specialist for UNICEF, where she managed a portfolio of emerging technologies, including products to improve water quality monitoring and emergency sanitation for people with disabilities.
+Jessica has also worked on national political campaigns in the United States, women’s rights in urban India, mobile healthcare in rural India, and systems strengthening for Malawi’s agriculture sector.

 Jessica has an MPA from the Paris Institute of Political Studies (Sciences Po) and a BA in diplomacy and foreign affairs from Miami University in Oxford, Ohio.